2011 end times prediction: Rationale

 Camping said that 5 × 10 × 17 is telling us a "story from the time Christ made payment for our sins until we're completely saved."

 Camping was not precise about the timing of the event, saying that "maybe" we can know the hour.
 He has suggested that "days" in the Bible refer to daylight hours particularly.
-Another account said the "great earthquake" which signals the start of the rapture would "start in the Pacific Rim at around the 6 pm local time hour, in each time zone."
+Another account said the "great earthquake" which signals the start of the rapture would "start in the Pacific Rim at around the 6 p.m. local time hour, in each time zone."

 In Camping's book 1994?, self-published in 1992, he predicted that the end times would come on September 6, 1994.
 When the rapture failed to occur on the appointed day, Camping said he had made a mathematical error.